 Since 2010, the CCM Library has been located in beautiful quarters on the 6th floor of the Blegen Library building.

-> The Reading Room recaptures the grandeur of the original 1930 library with its high ceiling, classical pillar effects, chandeliers, and paneling.
+> The Reading Room recaptures the grandeur of the original 1930 library with its high ceiling, classical pillar effects, suitably-inscribed chandeliers (see below), and paneling.
 The statues on high pedestals are from the Shillito Mansion (no longer extant), former home of the Conservatory of Music.
 “Music in the Gorno Library” concerts are given in this space, using the 1890 Steinway piano that was a gift to CCM.

 > To the south is the large score room storing the library’s impressive collection of music scores.